cranjesh/images-test/TheSoldiersLegacyThorough.md

 "I don't know what you mean."

-"Come now, Mr. Hanger.
-A former military man like yourself would recognise the importance of those documents.
+"A man of your experience would certainly understand the value of such records.
 Supply routes.
 Troop movements.
 Information that could devastate British forces if it fell into the wrong hands."

 Hanger's knuckles whitened on the brush.

-"Hawthorne knew your weaknesses—gambling debts from your service days.
-He manipulated your loyalty to the Blackwoods, claimed William sought inheritance papers that could harm Edward's legacy."
+"Hawthorne was aware of your financial difficulties.
+He understood how loyalty can be shaped by necessity, particularly when family legacies are at stake."
 Holmes's voice softened.
 "But Edward trusted you.
 He would have wanted you to protect those documents, not hide them for his killer."

 Holmes produced a small brass key.
 "I got this from Katherine"